m4r35n357/ODE-Playground/README.md

 6,7,8 | x0, y0, z0
 9+ | ODE parameters

-c is the same, except the "model" parameter, which is part of the executable name, is omitted from the list.
+c is mostly the same, except the "model" parameter, which is part of the executable name, is omitted from the list, and the executable itself is named tsm-"model".

 ## Interactivity